 Although you’re contractually obligated to the Navy, you’re free to move from insurance company to insurance company as you please.
 In order to identify the cheapest car insurance for drivers in the Navy, we created two user profiles (outlined here) — one for a driver in the Navy and the other for a non-enlisted citizen.

 A position in the Navy could save you as much as $25 per six-month policy (the most substantial occupational discount available, for the record).
 While Nationwide offers the smallest discount for a Navy profession, the company's overall premium is the cheapest among the insurance providers we surveyed.
 That’s the important lesson to consider if you’re looking for cheap insurance while in the Navy.
-You shouldn’t only consider an insurance company just because it offers a discount.
+You shouldn’t only consider an insurance company based on its Navy discount alone.

-The nature of Naval deployment can create some unique situations for your auto insurance coverage.
-If you’re deployed or living on base and no one will be using your vehicle, you probably don't want to pay for insurance coverage at all.
+Deployment with the Navy can create some unique situations for your auto insurance coverage.
+If you’re deployed or living on a Naval base with no one regularly driving your vehicle, you probably don't want to pay for auto insurance coverage.
 But it’s a little more complicated than that.
-Let’s break down your options for auto insurance and your vehicle.
+Let’s break down your auto insurance options during a Naval deployment.

 Consider two things as they relate to your vehicle: your vehicle registration and your auto insurance.
 While it makes sense to cancel your auto insurance because you won’t be using your vehicle, you actually run the risk of having your registration suspended — which, unfortunately, could result in a fine.